pdol9/Arduino-snake-game/README.md

 	To assemble hardware see description in file Snake.ino

-	Using Arduino IDE compile and upload code to Arduino.
+	Using Arduino IDE compile and upload the code to Arduino.

 ## Usage

+	Use:
+	* joystick to navigate snake
+		- Up: ↑
+		- Down: ↓
+		- Left: ←
+		- Right: →
-	Use joystick to navigate snake, potentiometer to slow down / speed up.
+	* potentiometer to slow down / speed up (turn 45 degrees to the left / right).

-## Board Curcuit
+## Neccessary Components for the game

 - Uno R3 controller board
 - joystick module